tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 Use the ![add](pics/plus-circle-icon.png) and ![remove](pics/minus-circle-icon.png) buttons to add or remove gears from the vehicle.
 Doubleclick entries to edit existing gears.

 -   Gear **"Axle"** defines the ratio of the axle transmission / differential.
--    **"Ratio"** defines the ratio between the output speed and input speed for the current gear.
+-    **"Ratio"** defines the ratio between the input speed and output speed for the current gear.
 Must be greater than 0.
 -    **"Loss Map or Efficiency"** allows to define either a constant efficiency value or a [loss map (.vtlm)](#transmission-loss-map-.vtlm). <span class="engineering">Note: efficiency values are only allowed in engineering mode</span>
 -    **"Shift polygons"** defines the [Shift Polygons InputFile (.vgbs)](#shift-polygons-input-file-.vgbs) for each gear.
 Not allowed in [Declaration Mode](#declaration-mode).
 See [GearShift Model](#gearbox-gear-shift-model) for details.
--	 **"Max Torque"** defines the maximum allowed torque (if applicable) for ah gear.
-It is used for limiting the engine's torque in certain gear.
+-	 **"Max Torque"** defines the maximum allowed torque (if applicable) for a gear.
+It is used for limiting the engine's torque in certain gears.
 Note: in Declaration mode the [generic shift polygons](#gearbox-gear-shift-model) are computed from the engine's full-load curve.
 If the maximum torque is limited by the gearbox, the minimum of the gearbox and engine maximum torque will be used to compute the [generic shift polygons](#gearbox-gear-shift-model)!

 ###Gear shift strategy parameters

-Since version Vecto 3.0.3 the gearshift polygon calculation according to the ACEA White Book 2016 is implemented and since Vecto 3.0.4 the ACEA White Book 2016 shift strategy for AMT and MT is implemented.
-The AT-S and AT-P strategies are implemented since Version 3.1.0.
-For details on this topic please see the ACEA White Book 2016.

 ![](pics/Vecto_ShiftStrategyParameters.svg)

+Some parameters influencing the gearshift behavior can be defined in the gearbox file.
+Therefore, the gearbox file has to be provided as input for the shift strategy parameters as well.
+See [Gearbox-TCU](#gearbox-tcu) for more details.

+In addition, the gearshift polygon affects the gearshift behavior to a certain degree.
+The gearshift polygon can be defined individually for each gear.
+If no shift polygon is provided the declaration mode shift polygons for the selected transmission type are used.

+The gearshift strategy depends on the transmission type:

+Manual Transmission
+:   Shiftline based approach.
+The calculation of gearshift lines and the gearshift rules are [described here](#gearbox-mt-and-amt-gearshift-rules)

+Automated Manual Transmission - Conventional vehicle
+:   Efficiency shift.
+The calculation of gearshift lines and the gearshift rules are [described here](#shift-strategy-amt-gearshift-rules)

+Automated Manual Transmission - Hybrid Electric vehicle :   Gearshift is handled by the hybrid controller.
+Shift lines (calculated in the same way as for conventional vehicles) are used as upper and lower boundary for allowed ICE operating points.

+Automated Manual Transmission - Pure Electric vehicle :   Efficiency shift based strategy.
+The calculation of gearshift lines and the gearshift rules are [described here](#FFOOO)

+Automatic Transmission - Conventional vehicle
+:   Efficiency shift.
+The calculation of gearshift lines and the gearshift rules are [described here](#gearbox-at-gearshift-rules)

+Automatic Transmission - Hybrid Electric vehicle
+:   Gearshift is handled by the hybrid controller.
+Shift lines (calculated in the same way as for conventional vehicles) are used as upper and lower boundary for allowed ICE operating points.

+Automatic Transmission (APT-N) - Pure Electric vehicle :    Efficiency shift based strategy.
+The calculation of gearshift lines and the gearshift rules are [described here](#FFOOO)

 <div class="engineering">

+####Gearshift Parameters

+Torque reserve
+:   The minimal torque reserve which has to be provided after a gearshift.
+Only used for MT transmissions.

+Minimum time between gearshifts
+:   Defines the time interval between two consecutive gearshifts.
+Has to be greater than 0.
+This time interval is ingored if the engine speed gets too high or too low.

+####Shift Strategy Parameters

 The user interface contains input fields for the following parameters:
 : - **Downshift after upshift delay**: to prevent frequent (oscilating) up-/down shifts this parameter blocks downshifts for a certain period after an upshift
 - **Upshift after downshift delay**: to prevent frequent (oscilating) up-/down shifts this parameter blocks upshifts for a certain period after a downshift
 - **Min acceleration after upshift**: after an upshift the vehicle must be able to accelerate with at least the given acceleration.
 The achievable acceleration after an upshift is estimated on the current driving condition and powertrain state.

-Torque Reserve \[%\]
-:   This parameter is required for the **Allow shift-up inside polygons** and **Skip Gears** options.

-Minimum shift time \[s\]
-:   Limits the time between two gear shifts.
-This rule will be ignored if rpms are too high or too low.

-###Shift Strategy Parameters

-Downshift after upshift delay \[s\]
-:   Minimal duration between an upshift and a consecutive downshift.

-Upshift after downshift delay \[s\]
-:   Minimal duration between an downshift and a consecutive upshift.

-Min. acceleration after upshift \[m/s²\]
-:   Limit for the minimal achievable acceleration to test if an upshift is reasonable.

-###Start Gear
+####Start Gear

 In order to calculate an appropriate gear for vehicle start (first gear after vehicle standstill) a fictional load case is calculated using a specified **reference vehicle speed** and **reference acceleration** together with the actual road gradient, transmission losses and auxiliary power demand.
 This way the start gear is independent from the target speed.
 VECTO uses the highest possible gear which provides the defined **torque reserve**.

-Torque reserve
-:   The minimal torque reserve which has to be provided.

 Reference vehicle speed at clutch-in
 :   The reference vehicle speed